-Described by The New York Times as having an “ample and pleasing tone,” baritone Brian Vu creates visceral and captivating art on both the operatic and concert stages.
+Described by The New York Times as having an “ample and pleasing tone,” tenor Brian Vu creates visceral and captivating art on both the operatic and concert stages.

 A favorite of The Glimmerglass Festival, Mr. Vu has performed as Schaunard in La bohème, The Happy Prince in Wilde Tales, Jazz Trio Baritone in Trouble in Tahiti and covering the roles of Anthony Hope in Sweeney Todd and Maximillian/Martin in Candide.
 As an Apprentice with Santa Fe Opera, Mr. Vu performed selections as Ramiro in L'heure espagnole and Anthony Hope in Sweeney Todd.